2.2 Summary of material accounting policies

 The company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).

-The Company records the lease liability at the present value of the lease payments discounted at the incremental borrowing rate at the date of initial application and right of use asset at an amount equal to the lease liability adjusted for any prepayments/accruals recognised in the balance sheet.
-The lease payments include fixed payments (including in substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
+The Company records the lease liabilities at the present value of the lease payments discounted at the incremental borrowing rate at the date of initial application and right-of-use asset at an amount equal to the lease liabilities adjusted for any prepayments recognised in the balance sheet.
+The lease payments include fixed payments (including in substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate and amounts expected to be paid under residual value guarantees.
 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Company and payments of penalties for terminating the lease, if the lease term reflects the Company exercising the option to terminate.
-Variable lease payments that do not depend on an index or a rate are recognised as expenses (unless they are incurred to produce inventories) in the period in which the event or condition that triggers the payment occurs.
+Variable lease payments that do not depend on an index or a rate are recognised as expenses in the period in which the event or condition that triggers the payment occurs.

-The lease liability is remeasured when there is change in future lease payments arising from a change in an index or a rate, or a change in the estimate of the guaranteed residual value, or a change in the assessment of purchase, extension or termination option.
-When the lease liability is measured, the corresponding adjustment is reflected in the right-of-use asset.
+The lease liabilities is remeasured when there is change in future lease payments arising from a change in an index or a rate or a change in the estimate of the guaranteed residual value or a change in the assessment of purchase, extension or termination option.
+When the lease liabilities is measured, the corresponding adjustment is reflected in the right-of-use assets.

 t Taxes on Income